MerchantBanker.ca

 11. Value-Creation Levers

 The value-creation thesis should be practical, not promotional.
-The strongest levers are:
+The strongest levers are operational, financial, and transaction-structural.

-Production utilization: Increasing throughput through additional shifts, better scheduling, reduced downtime, freezer optimization, packaging improvements, and labour planning.
+Increasing throughput through additional shifts, better scheduling, reduced downtime, freezer optimization, packaging improvements, labour planning, and automation can improve revenue and margin quality where demand exists and capacity can be validated.

-Private-label expansion: Using existing production capability to serve grocery, institutional, or foodservice customers under customer-owned brands.
+Existing production capability can be used to serve grocery, institutional, or foodservice customers under customer-owned brands.
+This can create recurring B2B volume and improve facility utilization.

-Export readiness: Preparing selected operators for U.S. or international customers where compliance, capacity, packaging, and cold-chain systems support it.
+Selected operators may be prepared for U.S. or international customers where compliance, capacity, packaging, and cold-chain systems support it.
+Export should be treated as an upside option, not a generic assumption.

-Professionalization: Improving reporting, management structure, QA documentation, maintenance planning, customer reporting, and lender-readiness.
+Improving reporting, management structure, QA documentation, maintenance planning, customer reporting, production planning, lender reporting, and corporate governance can improve transaction readiness and enterprise value.

 These levers should be validated in diligence and translated into conservative financial cases rather than presented as guaranteed upside.